-Free of the top 8 food allergies, these chocolate chip cookies are crispy on the outside and chewy on the inside.
-A perfect cookie that everyone can enjoy.
-No gluten, dairy, egg, soy, nuts.
+The Best gluten free chocolate chip cookie ever!
+Free of the top 14 food allergies, these chocolate chip cookies are crispy on the outside and chewy on the inside.

 Just because you have allergies doesn’t mean you should go without one of life’s true joys: A chocolate chip cookie.
 This recipe has been tested time and time again, each time getting closer to perfection, and I think we’ve got it.
 It’s free of gluten, dairy, eggs, soy, peanuts, tree nuts, sulfites, sesame, fish (who would put fish in a cookie?), no nightshades, AND still is full of flavor.